Madhun-reddy/StrokePrediction-PBI/README.md

   -  54 individuals did not have a stroke.
   -  64 individuals had a stroke.

+## Insights:
+1. The high-risk age segment faces a significantly higher risk of stroke.
+2. Organizations and healthcare providers should focus on preventive measures and early detection for this demographic.
+3. Lifestyle modifications, regular health check-ups, and awareness campaigns can help mitigate stroke risk.
+4. Marital status appears to be associated with stroke risk.
+5. Individuals who are currently married have over 81% higher likelihood of experiencing a stroke compared to those who are never married is 10%.
+6. Females have a slightly higher likelihood of experiencing a stroke compared to males.
+7. Job type may play a role in stroke prediction.
+So individuals in private jobs  had over 58% and those who are self-employed had 26% stroke and appear to have a slightly higher likelihood of experiencing a stroke in these categories of workers.

 ## Category vs Target Analysis
 Let’s analyze the insights and recommendations based on different categories compared to the target: